OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 ## Maturity 1
 ### Benefit
+You have an understanding of key security requirements.

 ### Activity
 Perform a review of the functional requirements of the software project.
 Identify relevant security requirements (i.e. expectations) for this functionality by means of interactions between business persons and security-aware people.
 These requirements will relate to the confidentiality, integrity or availability of the service or data offered by the software project.
 Requirements should state the objective to be achieved (e.g., "personal data for the registration process should be transferred and stored securely"), but not the actual measure to achieve the objective (e.g., "use TLSv1.2 for secure transfer").